Maidstone (film): Chapter Eleven: A Course in Orientation

-This chapter begins with Kingsley entering his home where his wife awaits him.
+This chapter begins with Kingsley entering his home where Chula Mae awaits him.
 He sits down and she angrily accuses him of getting "even" with her by not calling her into work.
 He discusses the actors with whom he worked during filming.
-His wife says that he is afraid of real talent because it might steal something from him.
-The next scene shows Kingsley, his wife, and his children on a sailboat in the ocean.
+Chula Mae says that he is afraid of real talent because it might steal something from him.
+The next scene shows Kingsley, Chula Mae, and their children on a sailboat in the ocean.
 A yard scene is then shown in which Kingsley is discussing the film with the cast and his crew.
 He says that they have made a film by a "brand-new process" that is akin to a military operation and that they have been making an attack on the nature of reality.
 He asks "What is reality?"
 The cast and crew begin to discuss Kingsley and the film.
 One of the females did not like the ball because she felt that since the cast trusted him, they had been "manipulated, exploited, developed and educated" by Kingsley.
 He says that he made the film to show how a man runs for president, and how his character as a complete contradiction with the actor himself.
 He says that in a fantasy world, his character could run for president.
 He and his cast and crew give a thankful round of applause to their host throughout the film, Robert Gardiner.
 The scene ends with the camera crew riding away from the house where the film was shot.

 Chapter Twelve: The Silences of An Afternoon

-The final chapter shows Kingsley's wife and children walking on a dirt road and some other cast members walking around, relaxing because filming is complete.
+The final chapter shows Chula Mae and the children walking on a dirt road and some other cast members walking around, relaxing because filming is complete.
 It then changes to a clip in which Rey grabs his hammer and carries it with him.
 Another short clip shows Rey talking to one of the High Officials, and then Rey suddenly attacks Kingsley with the hammer, saying that Kingsley must die but not Mailer.
 Kingsley and Rey both fall into the grass, wrestling.
 Kingsley says, "No baby, you trust me."
 He repeats this several times to calm his brother while his hands are pinned to the ground.
-His wife starts screaming when she sees Kingsley on top of Rey, not because he is trying to hurt Rey, but because Rey tries to strangle Kingsley.
+Chula Mae starts screaming when she sees Kingsley on top of Rey, not because he is trying to hurt Rey, but because Rey tries to strangle Kingsley.
 Rey bites Kingsley's ear and draws blood.
-Kingsley's wife hits him and his children are crying.
+Chula Mae hits him and his children are crying.
 Rey then claims that the film required Kingsley's death.
 Rey then asks Kingsley why he thinks he returned, but Rey says that he doesn't need to come back.
 After the two brothers start walking up the dirt road, they call each other offensive names, and soon after Rey proclaims that everything that just happened was a scene from a "Hollywood whorehouse movie."
 The last scene shows the two dirt roads surrounded by woods.